 If you’ve struggled throughout of your career, or incapable of landing a permanent employment, you may wish for a perfect job that does not require any face to face human interaction at all.
 Jobs that don’t require social interaction may seem ideal for social anxiety, but seeking comfort in isolation shouldn’t be your sole criteria.
 If anything, totally cutting off yourself from other people only aggravate your social anxiety.

-If you’re clueless of what you should pursuit amidst your social anxiety, here are some of my personal recommendations.
+If you’re clueless about what you should pursuit amidst your social anxiety, here are some of my personal recommendations.

 If you have a knack for logical problem solving and the ability to spot tiny mistakes, then being a programmer may be a good fit for you.
 Learning the syntax of the different programming languages is academical, but what separates the best from the average is the ability navigate through complicated source codes to fix hidden bugs.